trendmicro/terraform-provider-conformity/docs/resources/conformity_custom_rule.md

     3.Just change the resourceType,service ,provider and other related details 4.Run it and you can see in response resourceData where you can get your Firewall Rule Details and you can apply rule to any attributes

-## Example Usage of Create Custom Rule API for Azure
+## Example Usage of Create Custom Rule API for GCP

 ```
           resource "conformity_custom_rule" "example" {